lisp-mirror/clast/README.md

 Copyright (c) 2014-2020 Marco Antoniotti and Matteo Crespi, all rights reserved.
 Copyright (c) 2020-2024 Marco Antoniotti, all rights reserved.

-CLAST is a Common Lisp library that can produce an "abstract syntax tree" of a "form".
-Its main use is for source analysis and transformation, e.g., extracting the "free variables" list from a form.
+CLAST is a Common Lisp library that can produce an *abstract syntax tree* of a *form*.
+Its main use is for source analysis and transformation, e.g., extracting the *free variables* list from a form.

 The library relies on a working implementation of the "environment"